defenseunicorns/compliance-auditor/docs/oscal-generation.md

 ## Component Definition Generation

 Current TODO:
-- Support for controls which have sub-controls IE ac-4 & ac-4.1...
 - Support for current 800-53/fedramp assessment-objectives `parts`
 - Ability to detect an existing output file (IE OutputFile flag)
 - Ability to retain data in an existing OutputFile on re-generation